Trump partner in Truth Social delays key vote on merger

 The potential partner, Digital World Acquisition Corp., on Thursday postponed a shareholder vote to extend by a year a deadline to close its merger with Trump’s company and release funds to pay its bills.
 At least 65% of shareholders need to approve the extension, a threshold not reached in tallies earlier in the day.

-Shares of Digital World, which have been generally falling after small-pocketed investors pushed them over $100 last year, closed Thursday up 1% to $23.35.
+Shares of Miami-based Digital World, which have been generally falling after small-pocketed investors pushed them over $100 last year, closed Thursday up 1% to $23.35.

 If a new deal deadline isn’t approved at a shareholder meeting on Oct.
 10, Digital World can still play for time.
-It can delay the deadline by three months if sponsors backing its company pay nearly $3 million into a trust account, then delay again for another three months for same payment.
+It can delay the deadline by three months if sponsors backing its company pay nearly $3 million into a trust account, then delay again for another three months for the same payment.
 The company has said previously it would chose to delay three months if necessary.

 If the deal is not closed by the new deadlines, Digital World must liquidate and Truth Social’s parent, Trump Media & Technology Group, will have to find other sources of cash.
-It could do that by borrowing, finding private investors or having Trump himself contribute the money, something he has avoided in many of his business ventures but has hinted he might do.
+It could do that by borrowing, finding private investors, or having Trump himself contribute the money, something he has avoided in many of his business ventures but has hinted he might do.

 “I don’t need financing, ‘I’m really rich,'” Trump posted on Truth Social earlier this month.
 “Private company anyone???”